 Romania isn’t a common travel destination and it’s one that we ended up visiting by happy chance before living there for 3 years.
 This Central European country gets a strong grip on your heart.
 Travel to Bucharest wasn’t top of our hit list and we had no real idea what to expect of the city or the country.
 Happily Bucharest turned out to be a fabulous travel destination.
 Romania as a whole is so delightful that we, as bloggers took the chance to become Romania travel experts while loving life in this beautiful country.
 Romania’s capital, Bucharest, the ninth largest city in Europe by population is one of the most enchanting cities we’ve ever visited.
 Lets take a look at some great reasons for travelling to Bucharest, things to do and what to see.

-Why Travelling to Bucharest is a Great Idea
+Why Travel to Bucharest is a Great Idea

 Food in Bucharest is Amazing

 Romanian food is hearty peasant-style fare and good quality meats, including some offal, are the stars of the show.

 And boy is it good.

 There’s not a lot of spices, but somehow Romanian food packs a big flavour punch.

 Try Sarmale cu Mamaliguta ( pictured above, hover over the image to Pin it to Pinterest), a dish for weddings and celebrations.
 Cabbage or vine leaf rolls filled with rice and (usually) pork, served with polenta, a generous dollop of sour cream and a crispy green chili on the side.

 You can find vegetarian dishes on most menus, vegetable soups, stews and salads.
 Orthodox Romanian Christians take a meat and dairy free fast for certain religious festivals, so it’s a myth that every meal in this part of the world is meat and potatoes.